5 important things to consider when choosing an IT supplier

 If the supplier that appeals to you most meets the requirements we have described above, they're clearly worth considering.
 But be sure to look for IT suppliers that also meet the following criteria:

-- Suppliers that have received strong recommendations from colleagues, partners and others operating in the same industry
+– Have received strong recommendations from colleagues, partners and others operating in the same industry

-- Suppliers that have certification, for example from Microsoft or other similar companies
+– Have certification, for example from Microsoft or other similar companies

-- Suppliers that have been active for a long time.
+– Been active for a long time.
 While choosing an energetic start-up supplier may seem a great idea, it’s usually a much better idea to work with a supplier already established in the industry

-- Suppliers that are easy to communicate with.
+– Easy to communicate with.
 Make sure that your supplier is easily reachable and it hasn’t outsourced its support to other countries.